Falhassan123/Short-term-forecasts-of-wastewater-surveillance/README.md

 # Model Specification and Forecasting
 We conduct a 2-week forecast based on a 16-week calibration period.
-The Nonlinear Least Squares estimation method was utilized, with a Normal distribution applied for error modeling.
+The Nonlinear Least Squares estimation method is utilized, with a Normal distribution applied for error modeling.

 #Additional Information
 The data presented on the dashboard and used for all forecasts is collected every Saturday from the Centers for Disease Control and Prevention (CDC) [2].